Comparison

 • Mount as local drive. rclone mount makes any cloud storage appear as a local drive in your file explorer.
 FTPie doesn't do this.

 • Completely free and open source.
 No connection limits, no paid tiers, no restrictions.
 MIT-licensed.
-FTPie's free plan limits FTP/FTPS to one connection.
+FTPie's free plan covers up to 3 FTP/FTPS/SFTP connections (cloud is Pro).

 • Bandwidth throttling.
 Limit transfer speeds by time of day - useful for shared connections.